 - traditional algorithm

 I don’t have any particular preference for the order in which I teach these strategies with one major exception – save the traditional algorithm for last.
-In my opinion, it’s the hardest to learn although there’s always one or two students who seem to prefer it right away.
+In my opinion, it’s the hardest to learn although there are always one or two students who seem to prefer it right away.
 If you’re unfamiliar with some of these strategies, I suggest a quick search on YouTube – there are lots of good videos that will get you started.

 Once I’ve concluded our multiplication unit, it’s time to begin the strategies practice!
 First, I start with our morning work.
 Up until this point in the school year, students have entered the classroom most days with a cursive practice page waiting for them on their desks.
 This week they had a new challenge waiting for them – there was my strategy practice template on the back of their cursive.